zchen1-ua/be434-fall-2021/docs/setup.md

 # Setting Up a Development Environment

-## Windows

-Follow the directions to install [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-## Mac

-* Open Terminal or consider using [iTerm2](https://iterm2.com/).
-* Install Xcode command-line utilities.

-## VS Code

-If you don't have a preferred way to write and edit code, install [VS Code](https://code.visualstudio.com/).

 ## GitHub

 The following will help you create a GitHub account and copy the course repo into your account: